 Many users find 27″ 1440p 144Hz monitors to offer the perfect gaming experience as they offer the optimal screen size, resolution, and refresh rate ratio.

-Naturally, displays with such specifications aren’t cheap, but Viotek managed to bring them to a budget-friendly level while not sacrificing important features, performance, or image quality.
+Naturally, displays with such specifications aren’t cheap, but Viotek managed to bring them to a budget-friendly level while not sacrificing vital features, performance, or image quality.

 Meet the Viotek GN27D models: the Viotek GN27DB (black design) and the Viotek GN27DW (white design).